GaloisInc/adapt/Ingest/Language.md

 Relationships Among PROV-TC Entities
 =============
-An artifact such as *ex:createExe* can be created by a UoE such as *ex:parentb* executing an operation *adapt:genOp* that is one of 'write', 'send', 'connect', 'truncate', 'chmod', or 'touch'.
+An artifact such as *ex:createExe* can be created by a UoE such as *ex:parentb* executing an operation *prov-tc:operation* that is one of 'write', 'send', 'connect', 'truncate', 'chmod', or 'touch'.
 Other attributes include the time at which the generation event occurred, and the permissions with which the entity was created (if applicable).

 ```
 // newprog.exe was created by the parent process (activity ex:parentb)